leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/symmetry.rst

    within 360 degrees around the central axes.

 Tile Offset X, Y, Z
-   The default tile size is set to one unit.
    The offset allows the option to alter the tile size along all three axes.

 .. _bpy.types.Sculpt.symmetrize_direction: